Google Cloud Platform (GCP) Pricing 2026

 Google Cloud Platform (GCP) Pricing Overview

 Google Cloud Platform (GCP) has 5 pricing plans, including a free tier.
-Paid plans range from $300 to $999/month.
+Paid plans range from $0 to $48.92/month.
 The Free Tier plan is free and is best for developers exploring gcp, data analytics experimentation, and serverless prototyping.
 The On-Demand (e2-micro) plan costs $6.12/month, best for micro-services, lightweight apis, and small development instances.
 The On-Demand (e2-standard-2) plan costs $48.92/month, best for general-purpose production workloads, web applications, and application servers.
 The Committed Use Discounts (1-Year) plan requires contacting sales for a custom quote and is designed for production workloads with predictable resource usage over 1-3 years.
 The Spot VMs plan requires contacting sales for a custom quote and is designed for batch processing, ci/cd pipelines, big data analytics, and fault-tolerant applications.

 Google Cloud Platform (GCP) with a 1 year for committed use discounts minimum commitment.